Enjoy life more, travel, experience.

 – Kase Wolverine magnetic circular filters -circular polarizing filter and gradual neutral density 0.9 (bought this right before setting of to the UK and absolutely love it.
 You have the filters in a handy case, take them out, pop them on, shoot – so easy and hassle-free)

-After the day at Nigel’s I had three days to explore the Peak District.
+After one day of business matters, I had three days to explore the Peak District.

 I had booked a room in Castleton, which is a too-romantic-for-words village in the Hope Valley, Derbyshire.
 A great starting point to venture out into the beautiful Peak District.